- Latin America

 Awards & Recognition:

 All International TEFL Academy (ITA) are internationally accredited.
-In addition, International TEFL Academy has enjoyed an A+ rating from the Better Business Bureau (BBB)for more than 6 years.
+In addition, International TEFL Academy has enjoyed an A+ rating from the Better Business Bureau (BBB) since 2012.

 Check out a full run-down of ITA's awards, reviews and recognition in this article.